Easy garden ideas – 34 low-maintenance ways to enhance your outdoor space

 (Image credit: Industville/@upstyleyourhome)

-As with our interiors, garden lighting ideas are key and a well-lit garden will set the scene as the sun dips down and help to not only allow you to walk safely but to create a cosy feel too.
+As with our interiors, garden lighting ideas are key, and a well-lit garden will set the scene as the sun dips down and help to not only allow you to walk around safely, but to create a cosy feel, too.

-‘Try adding layers of light to allow flexibility, depending on the time of day and the ambience you want to achieve,' suggests ,' says Marketa Rypacek, managing director, Industville.
+‘Try adding layers of light to allow flexibility, depending on the time of day and the ambience you want to achieve,' suggests Marketa Rypacek, managing director at Industville.
 'Wall lights will provide practical illumination for mixing cocktails and drinks preparations, whilst pendant lights will keep lighting soft to create a wonderful ambience.'

 'Always ensure you opt for good quality outdoor lights that are compatible with LED bulbs,' adds Marketa.
 'These are energy efficient and have incredibly long lives, making them the perfect sustainable choice.'